 This is my simple tutorial for adding LED muzzle flares to miniature weapons.
-The photos show this technique applied to an Ork Kommando pistol, but it can equally be applied to any other firearm.
+The photo guide below shows this technique applied to an Ork Kommando pistol, but it can equally be applied to any other firearm, as shown above.

 I strongly recommend reading through the entire tutorial before starting work, just to make sure you have the necessary skills and tools required and that you’re not going to run into an unexpected barrier halfway through.
 If you need to know where to buy tools and consumables for this type of project, I have recommendations here.
 As well as general hobby tools supplies like glue and modelling putty, you will need the following special components as a minimum:

 - 1 x Multicomp Battery Holder SMT, 20mm, CH7410-2032LF